-Optional Hardtop
+Hardtop

-The optional fiberglass hardtop frame is white powder coated aluminum and is designed to accommodate radio antennas, radar antennas and navigation lights.
-It is equipped with overhead red and white lights and can be equipped with optional outriggers and/or rod holders.
+The hardtop consists of a fiberglass top supported by the windshield in the front and powder coated aluminum legs in the back.
+It is designed to accommodate radio antennas, radar antennas and navigation lights.
+It could also be equipped with optional outriggers and/or rod holders.

-Care should be exercised to prevent damage to powder coated surfaces. if the surface is scratched, chipped or worn exposing the aluminum, it should be resealed to prevent corrosion from forming.
+Care should be exercised to prevent damage to powder coated surfaces.
+If the surface is scratched, chipped or worn exposing the aluminum, it should be resealed to prevent corrosion from forming.
 If corrosion is allowed to form, it could cause the powder coating to bubble and lift away.
 Contact your dealer for repair service.